Anisote/alasource.info/README.md

 ## TODO list

 Features required for version 1 :

 - Global
 - Home Panel
   - Features
+    - ~~Add a text about the update date at the bottom of the website~~ - 03/12/2021
     - Add explanation videos for all displayed (mobile & compact)
     - Sparkle help button some seconds when the website is displayed
     - Sort stars in the other way